waterswv/refactor-MERN-lab/README.md

 * Axios is a library that will let us use HTTP methods to communicate with our database.
 * Foreman allows us to boot up our API and webpack-dev-server simultaneously.

+You will also notice that we're using a .js file for our styles, which has been provided for you.
+This is known as *modular inline css styling* and is alternative way to add style.
+You could also have done this with a .css file.

 ![screenshot.png](screenshot.png)

 ## Sprints